GSA/piv-guides/_engineering/02_ssh.md

 1. You will find that the checkbox for '**Attempt Certificate Authentication**' is now checked.
 1. In PuTTY, you can create a new session profile for the target server.
 You can click on '**Session**' and enter the server hostname or IP address, and select SSH (port 22) for connection type.
 You can now name this configuration in the 'Saved Sessions' and click '**Save**' to save this profile for use next time.
-1. Once the server administrator has setup your account with the public key that you provided, you can try the login by clicking '**Open** on the Sessions window in PuTTY.
+1. Once the administrator has setup your account with the public key that you provided, you can try the login by clicking '**Open** on the Sessions window in PuTTY.
 1. You will be presented with the dialog displaying the server's key fingerprint as a hash value.
-Verify and accept the key and enter your login username that has been setup by the server administrator.
+Verify and accept the key and enter your username that has been setup by the server administrator.
 1. The server will detect the smart card authentication and you will be prompted to enter the PIV/CAC card PIN.
 Once the PIN is validated, you will be logged into the server via SSH.

 {% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV until the login process has been completed." %}